NVIDIA/NeMo/docs/source/nlp/nemo_megatron/retro/retro_model.rst

         --retrieval-db \
         --chunk_size=64 \
         --workers=48

-if it doesn't already have one.
-The ``--append-eod`` argument controls whether to add ``end-of-document`` tokens to the preprocessed is used, it will add an additional 64 padding tokens at the end of the document.
+The RETRO model processes chunked documents using 64 tokens as the default chunk size.
+The RETRO memory map dataset will add padding tokens to the end of each document to make it a multiple of 64.
+The ``--need-pad-id`` argument adds a padding token to the tokenizer if it doesn't already have one.
+The ``--append-eod`` argument controls whether to add ``end-of-document`` tokens to the preprocessed data, and the ``--retrieval-db`` argument indicates whether to create a retrieval database for the preprocessed data.
+If ``--retrieval-db`` is used, it will add an additional 64 padding tokens at the end of the document.
 The ``--chunk_size`` and ``--workers`` arguments control the size of the data chunks to be processed and the number of worker processes to use, respectively.